7. Video Games

 The part of the brain which allows us to defer pleasure and control our emotions and impulses is located in the prefrontal lobe.
 If children regularly cave in the face of immediate gratification, they do not have the mental energy to self-regulate.
 From the age of 10 to 12, the prefrontal lobe, whose function is to inhibit, is far from being fully developed (which happens after the age of 20).
 What’s more, the less children try to stop themselves playing, the less they reinforce their inhibitive neural networks, and the more difficult this task becomes.

 What relationship can we establish between this phenomenon and the development of critical thinking and reasoning?
 Addiction to any substance or activity adversely affects our self-image.
-Anyone who finds themselves in this situation of addiction, be they children or adults, gradually loses interest in everything but the source of their addiction.
+Anyone who finds themselves addicted, be they children or adults, begins losing interest in other activities.
 They don’t feel that intellectual, cultural, or sporting activities have anything to offer.
 The only things that are important are immediate gratification and that which invokes it.
 This no longer leaves any room for critical thinking and reasoning and can even cause regression.

 Addicted children will rationalize their lack of motivation by stating that everything else is uninteresting and that they play the game out of free will—because it’s the only interesting thing out there.
 This absence of critical thinking about oneself will forestall the possibility of shaking the addiction.